vistalab-technion/cs236781/_pages/info.md

 classes: wide text-justify
 ---

-Deep learning is a branch of machine learning which aims to learn meaningful representations directly from raw data, without the need for traditional feature engineering.
+Deep learning is a powerful and relatively-new branch of machine learning.
 In recent years it has been successfully applied to some of the most challenging problems in the broad field of AI, such as recognizing objects in an image, converting speech to text or playing games.
 In many such tasks,